Zotero has two major ways of allowing you to save full text along with your citations.

 Note that if you are synchronizing your Zotero library to the free space provided at Zotero.org (and you should be), synchronizing attached PDFs and snapshots will use up your free storage space fairly quickly.
 To solve this problem, you can

 You can highlight and annotate PDFs in your Zotero library via Adobe Acrobat Reader.
-OSU has a good page on this here.
-These annotations will not sync well however.
+With Zotero 6, your annotations will sync..

 Where possible, Zotero will associate full text PDFs and snapshots with their citation.
 An item that has an associated child item will have an arrow just to the left.
 When the arrow is putting to the right, the child items are hidden.
 When it is pointing down, you will see the child items listed underneath the parent.
 You can change the arrow direction by clicking on it.